 Homer is also a communications hub.
-With six high-speed internet providers and three submarine fiber cables landing on the beach for connectivity, it's no wonder Homer was named Google's Alaskan "eCity" in both 2013 and 2014 in recognition of Homer's strong web utilization to find new customers, connect with existing clients and help fuel the local economy.
+With a vibrant selection high-speed internet providers.
+It's no wonder Homer supports a growing number of remote workers, and the ability of local businesses to find new customers, to connect with existing clients to help fuel the local economy.